cutonbuminband/rcounting/README.md

-A collection of tools for getting data on the counting threads in /r/reddit.com/r/counting.
+A collection of tools for working with data on the counting threads in /r/reddit.com/r/counting.

 ## Description
 There's a [community on reddit](www.reddit.com/r/counting) that likes to count collaboratively.
 Any kind of count - if you can think of a sequence of numbers (or letters, or words) what could be fun to count in order, we've probably tried counting it.